Danjari/lytport_frontend/README.md

 ### Design Decisions
 The design emphasizes simplicity and clarity.
 A navigation bar provides easy access to various sections needed for the users for better experience and understanding.
 The metrics, post types, and chat sections are on the dashboard page as a group for easier accessibility.
 To be implemented: Some infographics that helps visualize the most used and important data.

+### Wireframing
+Click on the link to view the wireframing of the frontend: [Figma](https://www.figma.com/design/xPeumwLqvDZixjztKeKrE4/Dashboard-(Community)?node-id=0-1&t=KT2NRFHy0y9gE25K-1)

 ### Technical Choices
 - **React**: React was choosen for its component-based architecture, which makes reusability across the application a bit easier.